zabokaa/movieteka-client/README.md

 * [acknowledgements](#acknowledgements)

 ## objective
 - to build the client-side component of a movies web application
+- low-threshold access for users without social media accounts

 ## key features
 *main view*